OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

     }

     /**
-        * Read hello cut points from hello given sequence file.
+        * Read the cut points from the given sequence file.
-        * @param fs hello file system
+        * @param fs the file system
-        * @param p hello path tooread
+        * @param p the path to read
-        * @param job hello job config
+        * @param job the job config
-        * @return hello strings toosplit hello partitions on
+        * @return the strings to split the partitions on
         * @throws IOException
         */
     private static Text[] readPartitions(FileSystem fs, Path p,